lammps/lammps/doc/src/create_atoms.rst

 interleaving the create_atoms command with :doc:`lattice <lattice>` commands specifying different orientations.

-Whenever this command is used, care care should be taken to insure that the resulting system does not contain particles which are highly overlapped.
+When this command is used, care should be taken to insure the resulting system does not contain particles which are highly overlapped.
 Such overlaps will cause many interatomic potentials to compute huge energies and forces, leading to bad dynamics.
 There are several strategies to avoid this problem:

 * Use the :doc:`delete_atoms overlap <delete_atoms>` command after
 create_atoms.
-For example, this could be used to overlay and surround a large protein molecule with a volume of water molecules, then delete water molecules that overlap with the protein atoms.
+For example, this strategy can be used to overlay and surround a large protein molecule with a volume of water molecules, then delete water molecules that overlap with the protein atoms.

 * For the *random* style, use the optional *overlap* keyword to avoid overlaps when each new particle is created.